CCRI-Cyberknights/stemday_2025_takehome/challenges/18_PcapSearch/README.md

 # 🛰️ **Challenge 18: Pcap Search**

-Liber8 operatives have been transmitting data across their internal network.
+CryptKeeper operatives have been transmitting data across their internal network.
 You’ve intercepted a packet capture file (`traffic.pcap`) that may contain a hidden agency flag.

 🎯 **Your Mission:**
 1️⃣ Run the provided helper script to analyze the network capture.